aditya7874/OS-Simulator/README.md

 # OS-Simulator
-OS Simulator which simulates algorithms like FCFS,Round Robin,SJF etc
+OS Simulator simulates some algorithms like

+-FCFS

+-SJF preemptive and non-preemptive

+-Priority preemptive and non-preemptive

+-Round Robin

+-Dining Philosphers

+Java eclipse platform is used for implementing and simulating the alogorithms.